rug-cit-hpc/slurmacc/README.md

 default ordered by the faculty, department ids and the username, but it can be sorted by the selected metric instead.
 The output is by default printed on screen, but a csv of it can be generated.

-[//]: # (The slurmacc file is used to create a data base of a persons UID, the field he/she works in and his/her full name, using Lightweight Directory Access Protocol &#40;LDAP&#41;, and then reports the amount of time spend by the user. )
-[//]: # (slurmacc.py also adds missing users from LDAP that are in sReport to the database.
-All fields that are unknown can be filled in manually, but will get updated if the fields are known in LDAP and are different.)
-[//]: # (The data from sreport that yields the amount of wallclock time spend on the cores of the Peregrine cluster is paired with the UID and then distributed over their fields.)
-[//]: # (For example if someone has an UID of p123456 and is in the departments Artificial Intelligence,XYZ and Biomedical Engineering,WXY and sReport has a value of 100 hours consumed on the cluster,)
-[//]: # (then the fields Artificial Intelligence,XYZ and Biomedical Engineering,WXY both get accounted for 50 hours.)
-[//]: # (If this is done for every user, all time spend for every department is added up such that it is clear which department has used the cluster for a certain time.)
-[//]: # (At last it is also possible to request the amount of time used by the faculty codes.
-This means that the time of Artificial Intelligence,XYZ and Computing Science,XYZ are added to the faculty code XYZ.)
-[//]: # (This file prioritises the data from LDAP, but if information is missing, then it will use the fields that are added manually or at last name them to unknown.
-If a person gets removed from LDAP, the person is put in another file with the date of removement. )
-[//]: # (Hence, this file is an up-to-date datebase of all users in LDAP and is able to report the time spend on a cluster for the user, department, or faculty code.)

 # How to use

 To use the script, several python packages have to be installed.
 They are pip frozen in the file `requirements.txt`.
 The